MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 - [Microsoft Entra multifactor authentication (MFA)](howto-mfa-getstarted.md)
 - Android 14 and later or iOS 17 and later
 - An active internet connection on any device that is part of the passkey registration/authentication process
-- For cross-device registration/authentication, both devices must have Bluetooth enabled
+- For cross-device registration and authentication, both devices must have Bluetooth enabled.
+For more information about how to allow Bluetooth usage only for passkey in Microsoft Authenticator, see [Restrict Bluetooth usage to passkeys in Authenticator](how-to-support-authenticator-passkey.md#restrict-bluetooth-usage-to-passkeys-in-authenticator).

 > [!NOTE]
 > Users need to install the latest version of Authenticator for Android or iOS to use a passkey.